mvneerven/xo/md/exo/events.md

-# ExoForm Events
+# XO Form Events

-During runtime, ExoForm triggers a number of events you can hook into.
+During runtime, XO form triggers a number of events you can hook into.

 ## Hooking into events

-In ```xo.form.run()```, the second paraneter is a generic object you can pass in, with an *on* property that you can use to listen to any of the events ExoForm triggers:
+In ```xo.form.run()```, the second paraneter is a generic object you can pass in, with an *on* property that you can use to listen to any of the events XO form triggers:

 ```js